By Tiffany Sosa

-Have you been wondering about calorie counting and macro counting?
-This is often seen done on apps like My Fitness Pal, or My Macros.
+Calorie and macro counting are done on apps like My Fitness Pal or My Macros.
 To understand what they are and how they differ, let’s begin with the basics.

-Carbohydrates include sugars, starches and fibers.
-Most types of carbs get broken down into glucose, or blood sugar, which your body either uses for immediate energy or stores as glycogen — the storage form of glucose — in your liver and muscles.
-They are found in foods like grains, starchy vegetables, beans, dairy products and fruits.
+Carbohydrates include sugars, starches, and fibers.
+Most types of carbs get broken down into glucose, or blood sugar, which your body either uses for immediate energy or stored as glycogen — the storage form of glucose — in your liver and muscles.
+They are found in foods like grains, starchy vegetables, beans, dairy products, and fruits.

 Average macronutrients are: